bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 1: 00:17:02

 And so how would that work in practice?
-So you have, let's imagine we have a, we already have mixed blocks, as in we have some blocks with DSA and some blocks with aided taproot outputs.
+So you have, let's imagine we have a, we already have mixed blocks, as in we have some blocks with `DSA` and some blocks with aided `taproot outputs`.
-So you're really just sort of like combining the top root outputs and then validating them, and then you do everything else as before.
+So you're really just sort of like combining the `taproot outputs` and then validating them, and then you do everything else as before.

 Speaker 0: 00:17:22